haskell-works/blog/drafts/2019-02-04-adding-bit-vectors-branchless-comparisons.md

 `True` with `1` and `False` with `0`.

-This simple change also allows us to avoid the `if` expression previously used to component the $$partialSum$$, so we can expect also the avoid one of the branches as well ([full source][3]):
+This simple change also allows us to avoid the `if` expression previously used to component the $$total$$, so we can expect also the avoid one of the branches as well ([full source][3]):

 ```haskell